ReX342/Prometheus/discordbot/readme.md

 You'll notice a database (.db) has been created upon running Prometheus.

 Now follow the readme.md of the website that'll be hosting your content.

+Code of conduct:
+    Do one thing.
+    More will follow at an appropriate time.